 3. You have more flexibility in your career.

 One of the best benefits of waiting until later in life to have children is that you have had a chance to become more advanced in your career.
 And with advancement comes two major benefits: increased financial security and job flexibility.
-When you are in your twenties, you are likely low woman on the totem pole at work.
+When you are in your twenties, you are likely the low woman on the totem pole at work.
 So asking for extra time off is scary and sometimes unrealistic.
 When you’ve held your job longer, you’ve often earned the right and respect to ask for what you need.
 And you’ll probably actually receive it.
 Additionally, kids are expensive!
 Having had time to save money can help to ease some of the financial stress that comes with starting a family.

 4. Nothing is taken for granted.

 My sister had her first child just a few months shy of turning 34.
 That was eight years after I had my first son at age 23.
 And while I was absolutely smitten with my sons from the moment I held them, I also never had a time when I didn’t think I would have children, as my sister had.
 She seemed to have a healthier perspective on the ups and downs of life with a newborn.
 When she had trouble getting him to eat the first few months, she never complained about her rigorous feeding and pumping routine because she kept saying how happy she was to even have a son!
-It was like she truly savored every moment, and it was precious.
+It was like she genuinely savored every moment, and it was precious.
 Here is a comparison photo of the two of us pregnant just for fun.

 5. Your friends are more flexible because their children are older.